simonwep/sassyfication/README.md

 }
 ```
 #### fixed-width($width)
-Applies the same value to max, min-width and width.
+Applies the same value to max- and min-width.
 ```scss
 // Example
 .element {